LTaniguti/learn-sociology/docs/schema.md

 - **Definition** — a tight, standalone explanation (2–4 sentences).
 A learner arriving from a graph click should get the core idea without scrolling.
 - **In depth** — the main lesson prose.
 Adapted OpenStax material lives here, restructured to fit the node.
 - **Perspectives** — where a concept is read differently by major paradigms (functionalism, conflict theory, symbolic interactionism), each reading gets a short subsection.
 This implements the project's **multi-perspective by design** principle at the schema level rather than leaving it to author discretion.
+For `type/theory` nodes that themselves belong to a paradigm, this section instead records how the *other* paradigms respond to, critique, or extend the theory — see `content/labeling-theory.md` for the pattern.
 - **Examples** — 1–3 concrete illustrations; sociology concepts land through cases.
 - **Further reading** — external links or primary texts.